AaronAOliver/AaronAOliver.github.io/_pages/about.md

 have implications in aquaculture, carbon sequestration, and marine ecosystem dynamics.
 Parallel to my disseration, I partner with corporate R&D teams, government labs, and academic research groups as both a generalist bioinformatician and a microbial genomics specialist.

-### Microbial collaboration in the degradation of macroalgal polysaccharides and toxins
+### Microbiome decomposition of macroalgal polysaccharides and antimicrobials
 My dissertation work focuses on the sugars inside seaweeds, which are notoriously difficult to break down using physical or chemical treatments.
 I use the gut of the
 [herbivorous Hawaiian chub](https://www.hawaiisfishes.com/fish_of_month/past_fom/fom_05_04.htm) as a model system for studying the bacteria that degrade wide varieties of algal sugars, which overcome a multitude of antimicrobial compounds released by stressed seaweeds.
 These microbial communities can survive for multiple weeks in single batch-fed bioreactors [(see my dissertation chapter)](/publications/Krumbs2024),